sam-mahdi/PAL/README.md

 ***NOE Distance Calculator***
 Calculates the distance between various atoms in your PDB file.
 Lets the user search for atoms within a user-defined distance from a user-defined atom.
 Incredibly useful for NOESYs.

+***Anchor Point Finder***
+This program finds amide peaks whose strips contain both i and i-1 CA/CBs.
+These peaks can be used as good anchor points for assignments.
+Additionally, the program can filter these peaks by those that have i-1 or i+1 matches using a strip plot.
+And display the strip plot matches output.